HeapSpace/heapcon/content/speakers/milos-milovanovic/engineering-system/index.md

 ---
 type: talk
-title: Building effective engineering teams — the importance of Engineering Systems
+title: "The importance of Engineering Systems: How to Build Efficient Engineering Teams"
 description: >-
   Teams that excel at building software services have a systematic approach to how they develop software - an established Engineering System (ES).